 Small business owners don’t need to hope for miracles to solve their cash flow problems, according to accountant Caroline Jordan, a business coach and author of the paperback book, Stop the Cash Flow Roller Coaster, I Want to Get Off!
 “Small business owners have more control over their cash flow than they realize,” says Jordan.

-Based on financial rescue missions and cash flow makeovers performed for scores of struggling small business owners, here are seven techniques that have an immediate and long-term impact in improving cash flow:
+Based on financial rescue missions and cash flow makeovers she has performed for scores of struggling small business owners, Jordan suggests seven techniques that have an immediate and long-term impact on improving cash flow.

 1. Avoid the common but deadly “Fly by the Seat of Your Pants” accounting method.

 Businesses need to systematically track income, expenses, accounts receivable, and accounts payable.
 If you know how your business is doing just once a year at tax time, you’re bound to end up deeply mired in the Cash Flow Swamp.